Lighthouse Young Creatives

 The participants work with artists and professionals; Abraham Moughrabi (Music and Production), Megan Clifton (Music and Performance), MOBO award-winning video director Reece Proctor (Film and Creative Management) and Lauren Joy Kennett (Film and Photography).
-The participants are also supported by Bex Fidler, a skilled creative producer with years of experience managing creative projects that work with young people.
+The participants are also supported by Bex Fidler and Sarah Brownlow, skilled creative producers with years of experience managing creative projects that work with young people.

 Through the practical advice provided by the mentors, the young people are also able to learn about the day-to-day realities of life as a professional creative.